frederic-perez/Cardiac-electrophysiology/glossary.md

 __tachycardia__ _n_ A rapid heart rate, especially one above 100 beats per minute in an adult.
 Compare _bradycardia_
 __tachycardia-induced cardiomyopathy__ [[Wikipedia]](https://en.wikipedia.org/wiki/Tachycardia-induced_cardiomyopathy) A disease where prolonged tachycardia or arrhythmia causes an impairment of the myocardium (heart muscle), which can result in heart failure.
 __Takotsubo cardiomyopathy__ _n_ (Takotsubo syndrome, stress cardiomyopathy) [[Wikipedia]](https://en.wikipedia.org/wiki/Takotsubo_cardiomyopathy)
+__thoracoscopic surgical ablation__ _n_ (vs catheter ablation) A a minimally invasive procedure used to treat AF.
+It consists of three steps: _1_ Radio-frequency (energy) waves destroy the heart cells which are disrupting the electrical pathway.
+This helps restore the heart’s normal signalling abilities. _2_ Some nerves around the heart are also destroyed as part of the treatment. _3_ A piece of muscle called the left atrial appendage is removed.
+From the article _Catheter ablation vs. thoracoscopic surgical ablation in long-standing persistent atrial fibrillation: CASA-AF randomized controlled trial_: “Single procedure thoracoscopic SA is not superior to CA in treating LSPAF.
+Catheter ablation provided greater improvements in symptoms and accrued significantly more QALYs during follow-up than SA..”
 __thromboembolism__ _n_ The blocking of a blood vessel by a blood clot dislodged from its site of origin.
 __Torsades de pointes__ _n_ A specific type of abnormal heart rhythm that can lead to sudden cardiac death.
 __transcatheter__ _adj_ Performed through the lumen of a catheter.